BengtGustafsson/PolymorphicValue/README.md

 // Example class containing a MyPoly value. class User {
+public:
     User() : m_object(std::in_place_type<MySubType>) {}     // Use in_place_type in member initializer list
     User(MyPoly p) : m_object(std::move(p)) {}

     void back_to_basics() {
         m_object.emplace<MyType>();     // Use emplace to change type of m_object to MyType.
+    }

+private:
     MyPoly m_object;
 };

-// Use make when returning a polymorphic_value
-MyPoly createPoly(bool useSub)
+// Use make() when returning a polymorphic_value MyPoly createPoly(bool useSub)
 {
     if (useSub)